 IATO MCP works everywhere WordPress runs.
 Shared hosting on Bluehost, a DigitalOcean droplet, WP Engine, Flywheel, Cloudways, or even a local development environment.
 If you can install a plugin, you can run an MCP server.

-IATO MCP organizes its tools into three categories:
+IATO MCP organizes its tools into two categories:

 These tools read from and write to WordPress directly.
 No IATO account needed.

-- Site management — get site info, settings, WordPress version, active theme
+- Site management — get site info, settings, WordPress version, active theme, plus

-- SEO data — read and write SEO titles and meta descriptions through whichever SEO plugin you use (Yoast, RankMath, SEOPress — auto-detected)
+- SEO data — read and write SEO titles, meta descriptions, canonicals, and JSON-LD structured data through whichever SEO plugin you use (Yoast, RankMath, SEOPress — auto-detected)

 - Media — list media items, filter for missing alt text, update alt text